WatcherAtTheThreshold/writer-workbench/writer-workbench-review.md

-# Writer Workbench - Technical Patterns & Decisions
+# Writer Workbench - Technical Patterns & Decisions-

 > **Instructions:** Use this template when reviewing an app repo.
 Fill in each section as you analyze the codebase.
 Delete placeholder text and examples once filled.